remvze/website/src/posts/event-driven-react-with-typeScript.md

 ## Why Event-Driven React?

-In traditional React apps, components communicate by passing props or using context.
-This works well in small apps, but as your app grows, it can lead to tight coupling, prop drilling, and tangled logic between unrelated parts of the UI.
+In traditional React applications, data flows top-down through props or context.
+This pattern works well in small to medium apps, where components are closely related and the data flow is predictable.

+But as applications grow, so does complexity.
+You might encounter:

+- **Prop drilling**: passing props through multiple layers just to reach a nested component.
+- **Tight coupling**: components relying on shared context or having direct knowledge of each other.
+- **Scattered logic**: when unrelated components need to react to the same event, updates become harder to coordinate and test.

-**Event-driven design** offers a cleaner solution.
+**Event-driven design** offers a decoupled alternative.

-**Event-driven design** is a pattern where components communicate by emitting and listening to named events, without needing to know about each other directly.

-Think of it like a **publish/subscribe** system:
+It’s a pattern where components communicate through **named events**, not through props or tightly-coupled state.
+This is similar to the **publish/subscribe** (pub/sub) model:

-- One component emits an event (e.g., `user:clicked`)
+- A component emits an event (`'user:clicked'`, for example)
-- Other components listen for that event and respond accordingly
+- One or many components listen and react to that event
+- None of the components need to know about each other directly

+This makes cross-cutting concerns like logging, analytics, toasts, or UI coordination cleaner to implement.

 ---